Thinking of bidding for a foreign tender? There are great opportunities out there, but you need to manage your risk.

 There can be significant risks in tendering in a foreign country if you don’t understand their laws.
 You also need to comply with applicable technical regulations and product standards.
 When we tender in New Zealand, for example, widely-used contract frameworks like NZS 3910 for the building and civil engineering industry help to manage risk.
 Clients can spend less time considering contract terms and conditions – they know the requirements they are contracting under and sometimes are already familiar with the preferred tender response format.

 When tendering for international business under different procurement and contractual frameworks, you need to have confidence that you are aware of the contractual conditions you are committing your business to.
 Even seasoned contract reviewers can require assistance to understand the legal definitions that lie behind terms in a contract.
 Engage local lawyers and expertise to review the contract and participate in any contract negotiations.
-Consider also proposing a neutral legal venue and governing law so that neither party has an advantage in the event of a conflict.
+Choosing a neutral legal venue and governing law can mean that neither party has an advantage in the event of a conflict.

 Now, onto the writing

-When responding to the tender, consider the following:
+When responding to the tender, keep in mind:

 - Foreign tenders often have more stringent requirements in terms of certified copies and statutory declarations.
 You may need to get documents notarised at a local embassy.
 Make sure you allocate sufficient time to organise these requirements before the due date.